kuzzleio/documentation-old/src/elasticsearch-cookbook/data-insertion/index.md

 ---

-## The structure
+## The Structure

 In the requests outlined above, we insert an array into a field that is defined as a string (`tags`).
 This is one of the features of Elasticsearch: any field can be an array of the defined type.

-Any field can be an array of the defined type.
-For example, the `tags` field is defined as a string, but we chose to use it as an array of strings (and it is totally fine).
+For example, the `tags` field is defined as a string, but we chose to use it as an array of strings (and this is totally fine).
 Another feature of Elasticsearch is that you can nest a field to build complex documents.

-It is not addressed in this cookbook but you can find more information in the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/object.html).
+While this feature is not addressed in this cookbook, you can find more information in the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/object.html).